Need money quickly and without a lot of hassle?

 Additional Penalties or Fees

-This goes along with understanding all the terms before applying.
+This goes along with understanding all the terms before requesting.

 Some online loans come with additional charges like origination fees and could even come with an early payoff penalty.
 While these things aren’t necessarily common, just know that they do exist and you should check the terms of your loan for them.